 When non-surgical treatment does not resolve the problem, the types of surgery for shoulder instability include:

 - Capsular shift, performed arthroscopically to tighten the joint capsule

-- Bankart repair (labral repair), commonly performed arthroscopically to repair a tear to the labrum
+- Bankart repair (labral repair), commonly performed arthroscopically or open to repair a tear to the labrum

-- Latarjet procedure, an open surgery for a bone graft to repair bone loss caused by repeated shoulder dislocations
+- Latarjet procedure, an open surgery to secure a bone graft to repair bone loss caused by repeated shoulder dislocations